The Biefeld-Brown “vector”, or B-B vector, is a simple indicator in the Biefeld-Brown effect.

 All atoms composing Earth have their B-B vectors “down”, and atoms composing material bodies on Earth also have their B-B vectors “down”, therefore Earth will attract these material bodies, and material bodies will attract Earth — an attractive gravitational interaction.

-On the quantum-scale, Earth and material bodies on Earth are composed of many “capacitors” (atoms) that have their Biefeld-Brown vectors “down”, while at the same time on the macro-scale, Earth is just one big planet-size capacitor that has its Biefeld-Brown vector “up”, meaning directed away from its “nucleus”, i.e. from the ground up towards the ionosphere.
+On the quantum-scale, Earth and material bodies on Earth are composed of many “capacitors” (atoms) that have their Biefeld-Brown vectors “down”, while at the same time on the macro-scale, Earth is just one big planet-size spherical asymmetric capacitor that has its Biefeld-Brown vector “up”, meaning directed away from its “nucleus”, i.e. from the ground up towards the ionosphere.
+The conclusion is that Earth produces both: attractive and repulsive gravity at the same time, which do not cancel each other out.
+This is the reason why the Solar system is stable.